This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The locals favourite swimming hole to cool off in.
 The dam was built in 1986 to supplement the Pemberton town and Trout Hatchery water supply.

-Craig took the kids their for a dip and a play on the sandy beach area, and there’s also a 4km walking and cycling trail that follows the shore.
+Craig took the kids there for a dip and a play on the sandy beach area, and there’s also a 4km walking and cycling trail that follows the shore.

 On the way to the Big Brook Dam is the Hidden River Winery.
 There are plenty of vineyards in the Pemberton region, but this is the only one we visited.
 And we were impressed.